ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Set_up_bead_palette.md

 ## To set up a bead palette...

-1Select the machine format that supports the machine you are using.
+1. Select the machine format that supports the machine you are using.

-2Click the Bead Palette Editor icon.
+2. Click the Bead Palette Editor icon.
 Fields for each bead are arranged in tabular form.

 ![BeadPaletteEditor00020.png](assets/BeadPaletteEditor00020.png)

-3Set the number of beads available per device.
+3. Set the number of beads available per device.
 Depending on machine type, up to eight (8) beads may be supported.
 If you have chosen a twin-bead machine, this value is limited to 2.

-4Use the More button to add devices.
+4. Use the More button to add devices.
 Click X in the column header to remove.

 ![BeadPaletteEditorMore.png](assets/BeadPaletteEditorMore.png)

-5Select a bead from the droplist.
+5. Select a bead from the droplist.

-6Set color, bead and hole size, as well as height.
+6. Set color, bead and hole size, as well as height.

 ![beading00025.png](assets/beading00025.png)

-7Set up other beads in the same way, and click OK.
+7. Set up other beads in the same way, and click OK.
 Beads are available for selection.

 ![BeadingDropdownTwinBlank.png](assets/BeadingDropdownTwinBlank.png)